blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 :func:`tsfresh.feature_extraction.feature_calculators.length` function without any parameters and two by calling :func:`tsfresh.feature_extraction.feature_calculators.large_standard_deviation` with `r = 0.05` and `r = 0.1`.

-So you can control, which features will be extracted, by adding/removing either keys or parameters from this dict.
+So you can control which features will be extracted, by adding or removing either keys or parameters from this dict.
 It is as easy as that.
-If you decide to not calculate the length feature here, you delete it from the dictionary:
+If you decide not to calculate the length feature here, you delete it from the dictionary:

 .. code:: python